-- 55. Authorities indicated in the first follow-up report, that MOT should provide feedback and continue its outreach programme to specifically encompass both feedback and guidance related to STRs.
+- 52. Authorities indicated in the first follow-up report, that MOT should provide feedback with respect to typologies or sanitized cases, and on specific cases that have been closed and continue its outreach programme to specifically encompass both feedback and guidance related to STRs.
 Sint Maarten Authorities indicated for the second follow-up report, that FIU and the PPO are analysing the typologies and all sanitized and specific cases; this process will be carried out periodically and when completed, feedback will be given to the financial institutions through a Typology Report.
-The FIU is holding regular meetings with other Law Enforcement Agencies, related to the preparation of this Report and other matters. - 56.
-For this report, as for the previous, Sint Maarten indicated that the MOT routinely disseminates information to the DNFBPs supervised by the MOT regarding AML/TF requirements. - 57.
+The FIU is holding regular meetings with other Law Enforcement Agencies, related to the preparation of this Report and other matters and received training from the former Head of the FIU from Curaçao.
+The recommendations have not been met. - 53.
 The FIU developed P&Gs for DNFBPs and this was a very important action.
 P&Gs include a separate section on reporting and clues or situations that should raise an alert and may lead to an unusual report being filed.
-This is part of the dissemination of information responsibility, of the FIU, regarding ALM/CTF requirements. - 58.
-Also, the Authorities indicated that more guidance will be provided to financial institutions with respect to terrorist financing; a training program is in development.
-This matter is being discussed with the CBCS. - 59.
-For the current report, the Authorities indicated that a training programme for all stakeholders (MOT, law enforcement, PPO, reporters and DNFBPs) has been developed and approved by the Minister of Justice.
-The execution of the training program started during March 2014.
-These actions represent a considered advancement in compliance with this Recommendation.
+This is part of the dissemination of information responsibility, of the FIU, regarding ALM/CTF requirements. - 54.
+It was updated that more guidance will be provided to financial institutions with respect to terrorist financing and it will take place in 2015.
+This recommended actions is still not met. - 55.
+The issue of guidance to providers of factoring services will be included in the new draft law (merged and updated NORUT NOIS).
+This recommended action is still pending. - 56.
+For the last report, the Authorities indicated that a training programme for all stakeholders (MOT, law enforcement, PPO, reporters and DNFBPs) has been developed and approved by the Minister of Justice.
+The execution of the training program started during March 2014 according with the information provided.
+These matters have not been met.

-- 60. Regarding financial resources designated to provide training, the MOT has secured funds for the AML/CFT training of the law enforcement Agencies. - 61.
-Regarding to the need of licencing of the MTCs, the MOT is in discussions with the PPO.
-It is expected that the PPO will close the MTCs operating without license.
-At present, one MTC is applying for an operational licence at the CBCS.
-It is necessary to take stronger actions in order to comply with this Recommendation.
+- 57. Regarding financial resources designated to provide training, the MOT has secured funds for the AML/CFT training of the law enforcement Agencies. - 58.
+Regarding to the need of licencing of the MTCs, as indicated in the previous follow-up report, the MOT started discussions with the PPO and expected that the PPO would close the MTCs operating without license.
+At present, the CBCS has discontinued the licensing process with the MTC in question.
+The PPO has once again been informed by the CBCS of the illegally operation MTC.
+The MOT is responsible for the reporting of unusual transactions by service providers.
+From this perspective the MOT approaches all MTC's to urge them to report the unusual transactions.
+The issue will be discussed again with the Minister of Justice.
+This Recommendation has been partially met.

-Recommendations 30, 31, 32, 37, 28 and 39
+Recommendations 30, 31 and 32